Washington, D.C. Labor Certifications Attorney

 Finally, the employer files the ETA-9089 form with the DOL.

 The PERM process involves a set of technical, expensive, and highly time-consuming steps in combination with strict deadlines and complex strategies.
-An experienced immigration lawyer will guide you through the detailed process of obtaining a Labor Certification.
+An experienced Washington, D.C. labor certification lawyer will guide you through the detailed process of obtaining this certification.

-For a Free Consultation, contact a team member at Law Group International and learn more about the process of obtaining a Labor Certification.
+For a consultation, contact Law Group International at our number 703-549-5445 to learn more about the process.